Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Conclusions

 Finally, we also find that projection effects are qualitatively luminosity dependent, with the faintest putative cluster galaxies ($0.2 \leq L/\lstar \leq 0.55$) exhibiting stronger non-Gaussian tails in line-of-sight velocity.
-While the faintest galaxies contribute relatively little to the amplitude of projection effects, as noted by the consistency in $\fproj$, the extreme projections are disproportionately drawn from this faint end, with potentially meaningful implications for the scatter of individual low true richness objects into higher observed richness bins.
+While the faintest galaxies contribute relatively little to the amplitude of projection effects, as noted by the consistency in $\fproj$, the extreme projections are disproportionately drawn from this faint end, with potentially meaningful implications for the scatter of individual objects with low true richness into bins with high observed richness.

-Taking the results into account, we conclude that a dedicated observing campaign spanning the relevant redshift and richness ranges ($\lambda \gtrsim 20$, $0 \leq z \lesssim 1$) is essential to adequately calibrating projection effects for optical cluster cosmology.
+A dedicated observing campaign spanning the relevant redshift and richness ranges ($\lambda \gtrsim 20$, $0 \leq z \lesssim 1$) is essential to adequately calibrating projection effects for optical cluster cosmology.
 While costly to secure redshifts for galaxies as faint as these in this redshift range, such a survey would enable a proper measurement at the most cosmologically valuable redshift of LSST.